Vicius1/automata-api/README.md

 ### Exemplos

-Use exemplos do testesApi.txt ou crie seus prórios usando algum deles de base.
+Use os exemplos que estão no .pdf